timgdavies/stroudinvestigates.github.io/_posts/2017-11-06-bizarre-secrecy.md

 [have told us](https://www.whatdotheyknow.com/request/subscription_rooms_decision_proc#incoming-1050444) there are no formal decision criteria, because this "is not a procurement exercise".
 This is unfair to all parties.
-Even with the best of intentions, goal posts shift.
+Even with the best of intentions, goal posts can shift.
 In the interests of fairness and transparency, **criteria should have existed and should have been public**, and made available before the bid process started.

-Finally, it appear that T&F Group meetings are **meetings of the Council**.
+Finally, it appears that T&F Group meetings are **meetings of the Council**.
 They are not pre-meetings, nor informal meetings.
 They have been supported by officers who have provided regular advice.
 The meetings **have not been compliant with the requirements for public